Mauro-ES-Morales/Mauro-ES-Morales.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Hartree Postdoctoral Fellow at the [Joint Center for Quantum Information and Computer Science](https://quics.umd.edu/).
-My research interests lie at the intersection of physics and computer science.
+I do research on Quantum Information and Quantum Computing.
+More broadly, my research interests lie at the intersection of physics and computer science.

 A data-driven personal website
 ======